 HB 164, cosponsored by my representative Craig Riedel, was approved by the Ohio House and was sent to the Senate for their consideration.
 Similar bills have failed several times before.
 Here’s to hoping that this unnecessary bill follows suit.
 It’s up to people who truly value freedom of and from religion to insist that our government leaders not breach the wall of separation of church and state.
 As things stand now in rural northwest Ohio, violations of the Establishment Clause abound.
 The Freedom From Religion Foundation could set up a local legal office and find enough church-state violations to keep their lawyers busy for years.
 Signing HB 164 into law will only make matters worse.

 About Bruce Gerencser

-Bruce Gerencser, 60, lives in rural Northwest Ohio with his wife of 39 years.
-He and his wife have six grown children and eleven grandchildren.
+Bruce Gerencser, 62, lives in rural Northwest Ohio with his wife of 41 years.
+He and his wife have six grown children and twelve grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.

 Thank you for reading this post.
 Please share your thoughts in the comment section.
 If you are a first-time commenter, please read the commenting policy before wowing readers with your words.
 All first-time comments are moderated.
 If you would like to contact Bruce directly, please use the contact form to do so.